ivancuric/js-perf/README.md

 ## Bundle sizes are everything

 Today it's all about bundles.
-Gone are the times of bower and dozens of `<script>` behind the closing `</body>`
+Gone are the times of bower and dozens of `<script>` behind the closing `</body>` tag.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzc4MzI2MjUsMzUyMjM1NTkzLC03Nj
+eyJoaXN0b3J5IjpbLTMzOTA4NjA5NSwzNTIyMzU1OTMsLTc2OT
-k1MTU0Ml19
+UxNTQyXX0=
 -->